Cloud Cost Optimization: A Practical FinOps Guide (2025)

 Rightsizing

-Adjusting resource sizes (compute/DB/storage) to match real usage with safe headroom.
+Adjusting compute/DB/storage size to real usage with safe headroom.

 Autoscaling